 Admission is made on a competitive basis; the students are assessed on the basis of their previous academic record.

-Students who have not completed their Civil Engineering or Architecture or equivalent degree but predict to graduate before August 31, 2020, can apply to the Master course and receive a grant.
+Students who have not completed their Civil Engineering or Architecture or an equivalent degree but predict to graduate before August 31, 2020, can apply to the Master course and receive a grant.
 If selected, their admission will be conditional on the receipt of the degree diploma by the MSc Secretariat before July 31, 2020 (European Commission grant holders) and August 31, 2020 (other applicants).

 Upon application, students must provide: